Master of Library & Information Science Admissions

 Three letters of recommendation are required.
 References should be able to attest that you possess the ability and skills needed to succeed in graduate study.
 Generally the best references are professors, but senior-level managers from your workplace can also serve well.
 Letters should include a signature and be submitted on the sender's company or organization letterhead.

-The writing sample will show your readiness for graduate-level writing.
-Please discuss the following questions based on your exploration of the Kent State SLIS website, as well as your own reflection on your academic abilities, experiences, and personal qualities.
+The application essay will show your readiness for graduate-level writing.
+Please discuss the following questions based on your exploration of the Kent State iSchool website, as well as your own reflection on your academic abilities, experiences, and personal qualities.
 You are welcome to add comments from supplemental research and readings (please cite in American Psychological Association [APA] style), observations, and experience.
 Your essay should be fewer than 1000 words and formatted in APA style.
 Please be sure that any essay content that is not your own original thoughts is properly attributed.

-- At the School of Library and Information Science, we highly value interdisciplinary synergy with regard to faculty research and teaching, our students, and our contributions to the library and information science profession.
+- At the School of Information, we highly value interdisciplinary synergy with regard to faculty research and teaching, our students, and our contributions to the library and information science profession.
 As you consider this, answer the following questions in your writing sample.

 - What are the critical issues in the field of library and information science?